Walls? Nope. Just well-defined paths and gates.

 And so I need them . . . why?

 Amazingly, we often let other people define us, too.
-This happens often, and manifests itself in unhealthy addict-like behaviors.
+This happens often, and manifests itself in unhealthy behaviors.

-Trusting and believing in the power of “no”.
+Trusting and believing in the power of “no”

 This last point maybe is the toughest for people who are like me.
 I’m a people-pleaser.
 I honestly believe that I got this way because I wanted to please my parents.
-I don’t blame them at all.
+To be clear, I don’t blame them at all.
 It just is.
 I want to make people happy and make them like me.